devv-shayan/Customer_Support_Agent/README.md

 # AI-Powered Customer Support Agent

 This project implements an AI-powered customer support agent using Python.
 The agent categorizes customer queries, analyzes sentiment, and generates appropriate responses based on the query's category and sentiment.
-It leverages Google's Generative AI (gemini-1.5-flash model) through the `langchain-google-genai` integration and uses `LangGraph` and `LangChain` to manage the workflow
+It leverages Google's Generative AI (gemini-1.5-flash model) through the `langchain-google-genai` integration and uses `LangGraph` and `LangChain` to manage the workflow.

 ## Table of Contents
 - [Features](#features)